 Immunocompromised people, including those receiving immunosuppressant therapy, may have a diminished immune response to these vaccines.

-have been reported after doses of these vaccines, particularly within 7 days of the second dose, suggesting there may be an increased risk of these events after vaccination (see FDA information for the vaccine produced by Pfizer-BioNTech, the vaccine produced by Moderna, and the vaccine produced by Novavax).
+A warning has been issued from the FDA for the mRNA vaccines and the spike protein vaccine that myocarditis and pericarditis have been reported after doses of these vaccines, suggesting there may be an increased risk of these events after vaccination (see FDA information for the vaccines produced by Pfizer-BioNTech, Moderna, and Novavax).
 The observed risk is highest in young males.
 Vaccine recipients should seek medical attention right away if they have chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heart after vaccination.
 Although some people have required intensive care, data from short-term follow-up studies suggest that symptoms usually resolved with conservative management.
+(See also CDC: Clinical Considerations: Myocarditis and Pericarditis after Receipt of COVID-19 Vaccines Among Adolescents and Young Adults.)

 Dose and Administration of COVID-19 Vaccine